 ALLIANA GIRL OF DRAGONS by Julie Abe

-This is a wonderful retelling of Cinderella with Japanese elements.
+This is a wonderful retelling of "Cinderella" with Japanese elements.
 After her father falls into the abyss, Alliana is forced to live with her stepmother and step-siblings, working in the family inn, run by her mean-spirited relatives.
 Alliana dreams of escaping and attending the Regional Ball where she might be chosen for the Royal Academy.
-She befriends a young witch, Nela Evergreen, and rescues a nightdragon hatchling and together the take a risk that might help Alliana reach her dreams.
+She befriends a young witch, Nela Evergreen, and rescues a nightdragon hatchling.
+Together they take a risk that might help Alliana reach her dreams.
 Ages 9 and up.

 THE WITCH THE SWORD AND THE CURSED KNIGHT by Alexandria Rogers